 This does not look we have accomplished much, since the action of S is identical to the action of T. For our purposes this will be a good thing.
 What is different is the domain and codomain.
 S is defined on W, a vector space with dimension less than m, and so is susceptible to our induction hypothesis.
 Verifying that S is really a linear transformation is almost entirely routine, with one exception.
-Employing T in our definition of S raises the possibility that the outputs of S will not be contained within W (but instead will lie inside V, but outside W).
-To examine this possibility, suppose that $\mathbf{w} \in W$.
+Employing T in our definition of S raises the possibility that the outputs of S will not be contained within S0 with instead will lie inside S1.
+To examine this possibility, suppose that S2 will not be contained within S3.